 as a restaurant, but it has been abandoned since 1995 and is in increasingly poor condition.
-Sturm and other island residents formed the Saipan

-Lighthouse Historical Society to work for its restoration.
-Volunteers met regularly to clean up the lighthouse and fix what they could.
+Gravely endangered.
+Sturm and other island residents formed the Saipan Lighthouse Historical Society to work for its restoration.
+For a time, volunteers met regularly to clean up the lighthouse and fix what they could.
 However, Eric Johnson's photo and Kerry Hill's August 2011 photo show no major change in the building.
-In 2010, Congress appropriated $192,000 for an engineering study of the lighthouse as the proposed visitor center of the newly-created Mariana Trench Marine National Monument.
+In 2010 Congress appropriated $192,000 for an engineering study of the lighthouse as the proposed visitor center of the newly-created Mariana Trench Marine National Monument.
 However, it appears that the building is too small for this purpose.
 In 2016 the dome fell from the tower during a storm.
 In August 2017 a resident (D.C.
 Cook) wrote in a local newspaper that he was interested in attempting to restore the lighthouse once again as a restaurant, if investors could be found.
 The lighthouse was placed on the U.S.

 National Register of Historic Places in 1974.
 Located on the highest